hibengler/hibs_stock_analysis/src/readme.txt

 correlat - broken
 creator2 - reads companied.dat and corr.dat and produces the.net
-archive_to_ticker.c - generates the input to feed the beast - not working yet.
+archive_to_ticker.c - generates the input to feed the beast - not working yet. normalize - convert absolute values to delta values - log train - read normalize and train "the.net" neural network to be accurate.
+Works very well.

 so 1. run correlat - which doesn't work.